0ni0nrings/corise-devops-crash-course/week1-devops/README.md

 ### As you move forward into Week 2 of the project, keep these next steps in mind.
 By continually improving the quality of your code, you'll be setting yourself up for success in the long run.

 ## Appendix
-<br> This repository has three branches -
+<br> This repository has one branche -
 ### 'main' branch contains the file code for the project
-### 'initial_starter_code' contains the inital code to start with
-### 'test' - The state of the project with a wrong test added for reference - this is supposed to fail the merge to master process in our workflow
 </br>